Congressional Science Fellowship

 The American Association for the Advancement of Science (AAAS) coordinates the Congressional Fellowships, which include an orientation on congressional and executive branch operations and a yearlong professional development program and networking activities.
 The AAAS Fellowships Department collaborates with its partner scientific societies to maintain overall standards and program coherence.

-The Federation of Animal Science Societies is a partner scientific society in the The Congressional Science and Engineering Fellowship Program®.
+The FASS is a partner scientific society in the The Congressional Science and Engineering Fellowship Program®.
 Each year, FASS sponsors its self-selected fellow for the program.
 Participation in the program was established by FASFAS in 1990 and continued by FASS.
 Each year, PhD scientists in animal science or a related field compete for the opportunity to represent FASS in Congress.
 Many of these scientists stay on the Washington scene after their fellowship year and continue to serve animal agriculture in significant ways.

 Enhancing Public Policy